Blackstone Pic v2

 We look forward to meeting you should you undertake a mini-pupillage with us.

-co-Heads of Chambers
+Co-Heads of Chambers

 What we offer